freenas/freenas-docs/userguide/storage.rst

 To export or destroy an existing pool, click the pool name,
 |ui-settings|, then
 :guilabel:`Export/Disconnect`.
-Keep or erase the contents of the pool by selecting an option shown in
+Keep or erase the contents of the pool by setting the options shown in
 :numref:`Figure %s <zfs_detach_vol_fig>`.

   .. _zfs_detach_vol_fig: